Andrew David Urshan: Biography

-Urshan was born to Shamasha Dawid Bar Urshan (a local deacon) and his wife Nassimo in the village of Abajaluy, near Urmia.
+Urshan was born to Shamasha Dawid Bar Urshan (a local deacon) and his wife Nassimo in the village of Abajaloo, near Urmia.
 He attended the Presbyterian College of Urmia, which had been established by American missionaries, where he "had a 'born again' experience in 1900".

 In 1902, at the age of 18, Urshan traveled to the United States.
 He eventually reached New York City, having traveled through Tiflis (Tbilisi), Kiev, Warsaw, Berlin, and Hamburg.
 In 1906 he moved to Chicago, now using the anglicized name of Andrew David Urshan.
 There, he met a group of people who were, like himself, ethnically Assyrian, and with whom he intended to study the Bible alongside the nondenominational Moody Church.
 Soon after, in 1908, the group (including Urshan) embraced Pentecostalism at the North Avenue Mission led by William Howard Durham, after which Urshan founded the Persian Pentecostal Mission in Chicago.
 By 1910 he was reportedly traveling throughout the Midwest to conduct revival meetings.

 After spending eleven years in the US, Urshan returned to his native Persia in late 1913.
 During World War I, in early 1915, he was a witness to the terror brought upon Persia's Azerbaijan province by the Ottoman Turkish military incursions.
 The Ottoman invasion resulted in many of the Assyrians of the area being expelled from their homes.
 Having turned into a refugee, Andrew, his parents, and four brothers walked towards Georgia (then part of the Russian Empire), hoping they could "escape through Russia to the United States".
 The journey was an uneasy expedition; the family was forced to dodge "maurauding bands of Kurds and Turks" for many weeks.
 Andrew's brother Benjamin stated in an account that their parents, Shamasha and Nassimo, died during the trip and were buried with unmarked grave markers.

 In Tiflis, Urshan preached and ministered amongst Persian immigrants, but, due to restrictions issued by the Russian government on foreign preachers, Urshan was forced to leave the city.
 He then proceeded towards Armavir, where he preached amongst refugees.
 During this second trip through the Russian Empire since his journey to the US in 1902, Andrew David was exposed to Russian Pentecostalism.

 In 1916, now back in Chicago, Urshan recommenced his ministry, married, and "devoted his life to preaching nationwide".
 He was also reportedly active in "Pentecostal organizational activity".

-Issue
+Urshan and the UPCI

 Andrew David had four children.
 His oldest son, Nathaniel Andrew Urshan (1920–2005), was the head of the United Pentecostal Church International, "a leading Pentecostal denomination", for a period of over twenty years.